 Why does knowing the difference matter?

-A comprehensive exam is essential in arriving at an accurate prescription that is customized to your visual needs.
+A comprehensive exam at Pacific Eye Doctors is essential in arriving at an accurate prescription that is customized to your visual needs.
 A sight test falls short of that.
 Most important, a sight test completely ignores your eye health, which could end up causing permanent vision loss.

 Having a sight test without an eye health examination poses a serious risk.
 Don’t settle for anything less than the highest quality eye care for you and your family.
 Your eyes deserve an eye doctor!